Obstruction In Colorado – C.R.S. 18-8-104

 Obstructing A Police Officer In Denver – What Should I Do If I Have Been Charged?

-The criminal lawyers at O'Malley and Sawyer, LLC, will fight to defend you or your loved one against obstruction charges.
+The criminal lawyers at Sawyer Legal Group, LLC, will fight to defend you or your loved one against obstruction charges.
 So, if you have been contacted by a Colorado police officer regarding any potential obstruction charges, be smart, exercise your right to remain silent and call us right away at 303-731-0719.
 Together, we can protect your future.